The Future for the Pet Food Industry Looks Promising

 Pigging systems recover pet food product remaining in the pipelines after product changeovers.
 The technology works by using a highly effective, specialist projectile (‘the pig’), which has a diameter slightly larger than the pipeline it is cleaning.

-HPS process pigs recover up to 99.5% of product that would otherwise be wasted.
+HPS pipeline pigs recover up to 99.5% of product that would otherwise be wasted.
 The product is then sent to the filler, tank, canning, or packaging or it could also be sent to the rest of the product to continue processing.

 Pigging technology increases product yields significantly and also increases the capacity of the plant enabling manufacturers to produce more product for less.